Patrick Lindsay, 6th Lord Lindsay: Under Morton

 Lindsay played a less conspicuous part during the remainder of Morton's regency.
 In March 1578, he combined with other noblemen to effect Morton's overthrow.
 It was to Lindsay and Ruthven that the castle of Edinburgh was surrendered on 1 April 1578, and he was chosen one of the council in whom the administration of affairs was vested till the meeting of parliament.
 When Morton, after regaining possession of the king and the castle of Stirling, summoned a convention to be held there, Lindsay and Montrose, as deputies of the discontented nobles, protested that a convention held in an armed fortress could not be regarded as a free parliament.
 They were imprisoned in their lodgings in Stirling Castle but either Lindsay departed without license, or else his ward was extended to within Fife.
 In any case, he and Montrose joined the dissenting lords, who, with about seven thousand followers, marched in arms towards Stirling.
 A compromise, by which Morton was permitted nominally to return to power, was effected, and Lindsay became a member of the new privy council.
 On 1 Dec.
 1579 he was appointed a commissioner for the reformation of the university of St. Andrews.
 He loyally adhered to Morton till the latter's fall in 1580, when he retired to his own house much discontented.
 He was involved in the Ruthven raid in 1582, and after the king's rescue at St. Andrews fled with other raiders to England.
 On his return he took part in the Gowrie conspiracy in 1584, and was committed to Tantallon Castle, but on the fall of James Stewart, Earl of Arran in November obtained his release.
 He died on 11 December 1589.

 Family

-By his wife Euphemia Douglas, eldest daughter of Robert Douglas of Lochleven and Margaret Erskine, and sister uterine of the Regent Moray, he had a son, James Lindsay, 7th Lord Lindsay, and two daughters: Margaret, married to James Leslie, Master of Rothes, and Maulslie, married to William Ballingall of Ballingull.
+Patrick Lindsay married Euphemia Douglas, eldest daughter of Robert Douglas of Lochleven and Margaret Erskine, a half-sister of the James Stewart, 1st Earl of Moray.
+The marriage required a dispensation on the grounds of consanginuity.

+They had a son, James Lindsay, 7th Lord Lindsay, and two daughters: Margaret, married to James Leslie, Master of Rothes, and Maulslie, married to William Ballingall of Ballingull.

 James, 7th Lord Lindsay like his father, was a zealous supporter of Protestantism.
 He was chiefly responsible for the Protestant tumult in the Tolbooth, 17 December 1596, and was fined in large sums of money.
 He died 5 November 1601.
 By his wife Euphemia Leslie, eldest daughter of Andrew, 5th Earl of Rothes, he had two sons — John, 8th Lord Lindsay, and Robert, 9th Lord Lindsay — and three daughters: Jean, married to Rohert Lundin of Balgony; Catherine, married to John Lundin of Lundin; and Helen, married to John, 2nd Lord Cranston.